 - Check: The effectiveness of key processes depend on the effectiveness of the process plans put in place to improve.
 Without following-up on the effectiveness of corrective actions and results, it will be nearly impossible to determine process capabilities and improvements.
 Measuring, monitoring and evaluating process results will help decision makers establish the best possible solution for improvement.

 - Act: Adjust the process by incorporating corrective actions.
 This step allows business organizations to share best practice, share lessons learned, and re-deploy new processes with the workforce.

-Process improvement is a commitment, not just a one-time event.
+Process improvement and continuous improvement is a commitment, not just a one-time event.
 Commitment is required not only from the process owners, but also from the leadership.
 The Plan-Do-Check-Act model is a cycle, which helps business organizations strive for performance excellence and continuous learning.